Michigan Attendant Care – FAQs

 What is the attendant care law in Michigan?

-Here are six Michigan attendant care cases that established important laws for auto accident victims.
+Here are the Michigan attendant care cases that have had the greatest effect on auto accident victim’s attendant care rights under the No-Fault law.
 An experienced lawyer should be familiar with these laws to best protect your rights.

 The lawyers at Michigan Auto Law can help you.